-At the end of each ESDW, the software manager and senior E-CAM scientists leading it will prepare a report on the contents of the workshop and related actions.
+At the end of each ESDW, the senior E-CAM scientists leading the workshop will prepare a report on the contents of the workshop and related actions.
 These reports will be used to monitor and improve the structure and planning of future ESDWs, as anticipated in WP 5 (Training) and in WP 6 (Software Infrastructure).